IowaDave/Thermistors/README.md

 Still with me?
 Very well.
 How does one measure a temperature *accurately* using a thermistor?

-What attracts me to thermistors is their simplicity compared to "intelligent" sensors marketed to hobbyists, such as the popular DS3231, DHT11 and DHT22 devices.
+What attracts me to thermistors is their simplicity compared to &ldquo;intelligent&rdquo; sensors marketed to hobbyists, such as the popular DS3231, DHT11 and DHT22 devices.

 Those products cost money and report their readings through serial communications that require specialized code libraries.